Yujiro Takahashi: Bullet Club (2014–2021)

 At the World Tag League, Takahashi teamed with Kenta, scoring eight wins and seven losses.
 At Wrestle Kingdom 14, Takahashi was involved in losing efforts in an eight man tag team match on the first night and a NEVER Openweight six-man Tag Team Championship gauntlet the second night.

-After missing the New Japan Cup the year before due to injury, Yujiro participated in the 2020 tournament, being eliminated by Hirooki Goto in the first round.
-Later that year he would embark on a feud with Kazuchika Okada, losing to him in a singles match at Sengoku Lord.
-Later in the year, Takahashi competed in the G1 for the first time in five years, losing almost every match in his block, only defeating Jeff Cobb in the last day.
-Takahashi teamed with Evil, in the World Tag League tournament, where they finished with 6 points, failing to advance to the finals.
-At Wrestle Kingdom 15, Takahashi entered but failed to win the New Japan Rambo match.
+After missing the New Japan Cup the year before due to injury, Takahashi participated in the 2020 tournament, being eliminated by Hirooki Goto in the first round.
+Later that year, he would embark on a feud with Kazuchika Okada, losing to him in a singles match at Sengoku Lord.
+Later in the year, Takahashi took part in G1 Climax 30, the first time in five years, losing almost every match in his block, and only defeating Jeff Cobb on the last day.
+Takahashi teamed with Evil, in the World Tag League, where they finished with six points, failing to advance to the finals.
+At Wrestle Kingdom 15, Takahashi entered but failed to win the New Japan Ranbo match.

-In March of 2021, Takahashi entered the New Japan Cup, but was defeated by Yoshi-Hashi in the first round.
-In September, Takahashi entered the G1 Climax 31 tournament, finishing with 5 points, failing to advance to the finals.
+In March 2021, Takahashi entered the New Japan Cup, but was defeated by Yoshi-Hashi in the first round.
+In September, Takahashi took part in G1 Climax 31, finishing with five points, failing to advance to the finals.
 However, one of his wins was against the previous year's winner, Kota Ibushi and his match against Shingo Takagi ended in a double countout.

-Bullet Club's House of Torture (2021–present)
+House of Torture (2021–present)

-In September, Roppongi 3k imploded after Sho attacked Yoh after a surprising, poor run in the Super Junior Tag League.
-Sho accepted a Bullet Club shirt from Evil who stood alongside Takahashi and Dick Togo with an alternative design labeled House of Torture, officially starting a new sub-group.
-At Power Struggle, Takahashi, Evil and Sho, defeated Chaos to win the Never Openweight six-man tag team championships.
+In September 2021, Roppongi 3K imploded after Sho attacked Yoh, following a surprising, poor run in the Super Junior Tag League.
+Sho accepted a Bullet Club shirt from Evil, who stood alongside Takahashi and Dick Togo, with an alternative design labeled House of Torture, officially starting a new sub-group.
+At Power Struggle, Takahashi, Evil and Sho, defeated Chaos to win the NEVER Openweight 6-Man Tag Team Championship.
 Takahashi once again teamed with Evil in the World Tag League, they finished second in the block advancing to the finals, but lost to Bishamon (Hirooki Goto and Yoshi-Hashi) in the finals.
-On Night 2 of Wrestle Kingdom 15, Evil, Sho and Takahashi, retained the 6-man titles against CHAOS.
+On night two of Wrestle Kingdom 15, Evil, Sho and Takahashi, retained the NEVER Openweight 6-Man Tag Team Championship against Chaos.
 Takahashi, entered the New Japan Cup tournament, but lost in the first round once again, to Tetsuya Naito.
-At Dominion 6.12 in Osaka-jo Hall, House of Torture retained the 6-man championships against Suzuki-Gun, but lost them to Chaos at NJPW New Japan Road.
-In June, Takahashi was announced to be competing in the G1 Climax 32 tournament competing in the D Block.
-He finished the tournament with 6 points, failing to advance to the semi-finals.
+At Dominion 6.12 in Osaka-jo Hall, House of Torture retained the NEVER Openweight 6-Man Tag Team Championship against Suzuki-gun, but lost them to Chaos at New Japan Road.
+In June, Takahashi took part in G1 Climax 32, where he was placed in the D Block.
+He finished the tournament with six points, failing to advance to the semi-finals.

+On May 3, 2025, at night one of Wrestling Dontaku, House of Torture were defeated by the Bullet Club War Dogs in a Dog Pound match.
+Per the stipulation, House of Torture were forced to leave Bullet Club.